canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ## MOTD about ESM being available

-There was also a general announcement info that further helped to raise awareness of Pro being available and for free.
-This was only shown on systems covered by `esm-apps`.
-Furthermore it was meant to be only shown for a limited time and therefore removed in 27.14.
+When Ubuntu Pro became generally available, a temporary announcement was made through MOTD.
+This was intended to raise awareness of Pro now being available and free for personal use, and was shown on systems that could be covered by `esm-apps`.
 It looked like:

 ```